olha0108/goit-js-hw-10/README.md

 You only need the following properties:

-name.official - full name of the country capital - capital population - population
+name.official - full name of the country. capital - capital.
+population - population.
-flags.svg - link to flag images
+flags.svg - link to flag images.
-languages - array of languages
+languages - array of languages.

-Search box​
+## Search box​

 The user enters the name of the country to search for in the input#search-box text field.
 HTTP requests are made by typing the country name, that is, on the input event.
 However, you cannot make a request every time a key is pressed, since many requests will be made at the same time, and they will be executed in an unpredictable order.